 Moving companies are not allowed to sell insurance.
 However, professional movers must provide customers with valuation options.
 There are a few different valuation options available.

-Released value protection covers up to $0.60 per pound for items.
+Released value protection covers 30 cents per pound for IL.
 It doesn’t recover a damaged item’s full market value.
 This is the standard insurance protection that comes with any professional moving job.

 Of course, you are eligible to forgo the mover’s valuation options and work with a third-party insurance provider.
 Third-party moving insurance covers damage from natural disasters and covers items of extraordinary value (as in items that equal over $100 per pound).

 8. What Can I Do to Prepare for Moving Day?

 One of the most important questions for movers is finding out how you can prepare for the big day.
 You want to work with a business that is organized and well-prepared.